i32-Sudo/SilentFunctionCaller/README.md

 Even when you say "Its still loaded at the start of the program" These objects are deleted and the array/buffer is completely random, They wont be able to pick out each function in it.

+How this driver identifies Driver Functions & Recognizes them is through their FUNCTION_ID which is set by the user.
+This is some < 0x100 offset that is just an identifier for the function in its data struct.
+This is a possible security flaw/vulnerability but I dont say its a big issue because its just a (flag) at best and there is nothing special about it.
+ACs and AVs look for full pointers & addresses, Not 0x20 & 0x1F flags.

 ![Demo](https://raw.githubusercontent.com/i32-Sudo/SilentFunctionCaller/refs/heads/main/RVK.png)